 Rogers has 56 radio stations across the country.
 It also has a podcast and streaming audio network.

-Last month, Rogers chief executive Tony Staffieri told analysts on the company's third-quarter earnings call that Rogers Sports and Media "had a strong quarter" during the three-month period that ended Sept.
+Last month, Rogers chief executive Tony Staffieri told financial analysts on a conference call discussing the company's third-quarter results that Rogers Sports and Media "had a strong quarter" during the three-month period ended Sept.
 30.

 The company said media revenue increased 11 per cent in the quarter compared with the same time last year, although that was "primarily as a result of higher sports-related revenue."